 It is fear, most of the time, controls us.

-(Yes it’s just a goddamn cliché.
-But really, clichés are mostly true.)
+(Yes it’s a cliché.
+But clichés are mostly true.)

 Fear of being jobless because we think we’re incapable to do other things and we lack the skills or the experience to apply for a new job, or maybe start our own business.